ResourcesTransparency · some links are affiliate links

 Trainual

-Trainual is where I point teams that need one reliable place to document how things get done.
-Onboarding guides, playbooks, role ownership — it keeps documentation organized and actually usable instead of buried in a folder no one opens.
-If you're building a team or trying to stop re-explaining the same processes, this is worth looking at.
+Trainual is where I send teams that need one reliable place to document how the work gets done.
+Onboarding guides, playbooks, who owns what: it keeps process usable instead of buried in a folder no one opens.
+If you're building a team or tired of re-explaining the same things, it's worth a look.

 AI + Build